dianedef/which-note-app/content/blog.md

 ---
 layout: wide
-description: Read the best articles related to the directory.
+description: Read the best articles related to note apps.
 ---

 ::center-hero{icon="tabler:zeppelin"}
-# Welcome to the Blog
+# Read Before You Write

 #description
-Read the best articles related to the directory.
+The best articles related to note apps, be the first to know about new features and offers.
-And earn SEO points by writing more articles.
 ::

 :blogGrid